17 Reasons Why Walmart Bikes Are Only for Kids

 Don’t get me wrong, I dream of one day owning a bike that costs $4000, but in the meantime, I’m quite happy riding my best-in-class budget mountain bikes.
 I love the way it sounds when I fly past people on their $4000 mountain bikes.
 It sort of sounds like ‘whoosh [changes gear, applies upgraded brakes for a corner, and] whhoooshhhhhh.’

 But what if a cheap bike is all you can afford?
 That’s cool too.
-If you’re on a really tight budget and you only have a few hundred $$$ to spare, then what are you going to do?
+If you’re on a tight budget and you only have a few hundred $$$ to spare, then what are you going to do?
 One of the best bikes I ever owned was a busted-up rust bucket I found next to a garbage can.
 And no, I wasn’t going to win any races on it, but for saving me a load of cash on transportation costs, it was a lifesaver.
 At the same time, however, I wouldn’t want to tour America on a cheap bike, or for that matter enter a race.

 My neighbor is happy.
 His daughter will get a pink bike with a basket for Christmas.
 I was glad I could help.
 In this particular instance, a cheap department store bike was, without a doubt, the best option.
 But for grownups, the situation changes a little.